isomerpages/ogp-scams-duplicate/index.md

       description: Got scammed?
 Not sure what is going to happen?
 All information on the investigation process for scam cases and resources available to support you right here.
+  - infocols:
+      title: " CAN ACT AGAINST SCAMS"
+      subtitle: Protect you & your loved ones
+      id: infocols
+      linktext: Learn more
+      infoboxes:
+        - title: ADD
+          description: ScamShield app and security features
+        - title: CHECK
+          description: For scam signs and with official sources
+        - title: TELL
+          description: Authorities, family and friends
   - infopic:
       title: Not sure if it's a scam?
 Check here
       id: infopic